configcat/docs/website/docs/advanced/proxy/overview.md

 ### Cache

-You have the option to cache feature flag evaluation data in an external cache.
+The Proxy in its default setup stores all the information it needs for feature flag evaluation in memory.
+This behavior is extendable with an external cache that you can use for pointing the underlying SDKs to your own data storage.

 Currently, the only available option is <a target="blank" href="https://redis.io">Redis</a>.
 The cache key for the underlying SDKs is based on the [SDK Key](#sdk-identifier--sdk-key).
 This means that multiple Proxy instances using the same SDK key will read/write the same cache entry.

 :::info
 The ConfigCat Proxy supports *shared caching*, which means it can feed an external cache that is shared by other ConfigCat SDKs.
 You can read more about this feature and the required minimum SDK versions [here](/docs/advanced/caching/#shared-cache).